qunlix/qunlix.github.com/_posts/2013-02-04-clean-code-in android-applications.markdown

 The activity class has a method called getApplication() which returns a reference to the application object that owns the activity.
 We simply cast it to MainApplication, and we can access the getter method for the MyService.
 Of course, the activity now has to "know" about the application, which might seem like a disadvantage.
 But remember, the activity already knows about its application.
 The method is built in.

-`public class MainActivity extends Activity  {
+{% highlight ruby %} public class MainActivity extends Activity  {

     private MyService service;